-In each of these cases, your Pell eligibility will be determined by your eligibility in the 2013–2014 award year, regardless of your eligibility in the 2012–2013 award year.
-Your award could be higher or lower, or you may have no eligibility at all.
+In either of these cases, your Pell eligibility will be determined by your eligibility in the 2014–2015 award year, regardless of your eligibility in the 2013–2014 award year.
+Your award could be higher or lower, or you may not be eligible at all.

-In this case, your financial aid may be awarded in either award year if you have both 2012–2013 and 2013–2014 paperwork on file.
-If more than six months of your payment period fall into one award year, the Pell payment will be placed in that award year.
+In this case, your financial aid may be awarded in either award year if you have both 2013–2014 and 2014–2015 paperwork on file.
+If more than six months of your payment period fall in one award year, the Pell payment will be placed in that award year.

-The University cannot award funds for the 2013–2014 award year until July 1, 2013.
-Due to processing times, disbursements falling in any of these scenarios may be later than you expected.
+The University cannot award funds for the 2014–2015 award year until June 20, 2014.
+Due to processing times, disbursements may be later than expected.

 If you have questions about how the change in the award year may affect you, please contact your Finance Advisor.
 He or she is the most familiar with your financial aid file and will be best able to assist you.